rubyloobee/IoT-Based-Smart-Cultivation-System-for-Microalgae/README.md

 Microalgae cultivation requires continuous monitoring and control of environmental conditions such as temperature, pH, nutrient concentration, light intensity, and biomass density.
 Traditional cultivation methods rely heavily on manual intervention, resulting in delayed responses, inconsistent operating conditions, and increased labour requirements.

-This project addresses these challenges through the implementation of a complete IoT ecosystem capable of:
+This project addresses these challenges through the implementation of a complete IoT cultivation system capable of:

 * Real-time environmental monitoring
 * Automated actuator control